go-gorm/gorm.io/pages/docs/connecting_to_the_database.md

 To fully support UTF-8 encoding, you need to change `charset=utf8` to `charset=utf8mb4`.
 See [this article](https://mathiasbynens.be/notes/mysql-utf8mb4) for a detailed explanation
 {% endnote %}

-MySQl Driver provides [few advanced configurations](https://github.com/go-gorm/mysql) can be used during initialization, for example:
+MySQL Driver provides [few advanced configurations](https://github.com/go-gorm/mysql) can be used during initialization, for example:

 ```go
 db, err := gorm.Open(mysql.New(mysql.Config{